 Your sex crimes lawyer can conduct an independent investigation to find out what happened and develop defenses on your behalf.

-Defenses to False Allegations of Sex Crimes
+How to Defend Against False Allegations of Sex Crimes PA

 Developing strategic defenses in sex crimes cases requires extensive knowledge of the law.
 Your attorney needs to have experience with cases like yours.
 Some possible defenses in sex crimes cases include: